uiceds/cee-492-term-project-fall-2022-time/manuscript.md

 To address the first point, a starting idea was to use a loop of the “readtable” feature, importing one file at a time, and performing the desired operations on it.
 However, as a result of further research and speed concerns, the software uses the recent “datastore” feature of MATLAB, which can efficiently import, clean, and sort a very large amount of data, even beyond what can fit in memory.
 While Roslagsbanan data were still reasonable in size (60 files with a total size of approximately 1GB), this significantly increased the speed of the model compared to a more traditional “readtable” based loop and makes the method applicable to any size data set in the future.
 With this function, the desired columns (i.e., variables) can be selected and imported from the get-go, as opposed to bloating the memory with all the data and dropping large parts of it after the fact.

 This brings on the second point, where the dropna() function was used to delete rows with N/A values easily.
 Then, a short custom function using “fileparts()” is capable of extracting the date of measurements from the file name and convert it to a date value usable by matlab – which will have its importance.
 Then, for each data file, the software finds peaks in the rail longitudinal level so long as they exceed alert level A (4mm), and they are spaced by a set distance, by means of the findpeaks() function.
-The distance was tweaked during the modelling to reach a satisfactory result, in the manner of a hyperparameter.
+The distance was tweaked during the modeling to reach a satisfactory result, in the manner of a hyperparameter.
 A smaller distance shows more points but potentially more unwanted peaks while a larger distance is more restrictive but also could lead to missed locations.
 This process aims to reduce the number of analyzed points to only keep significant spikes in the positive or negative.

 All these peaks and their respective position and time of measurement are assembled in a table and compared through a correlation analysis.
 The correlation function of MATLAB is used to compare the maximum value of peaks at the same location over a certain timespan, to show any possible trends.
 Only the locations where a certain threshold of correlation (typically 0.75, but this parameter was also adjusted during the analysis) is exceeded across at least four points of data are kept by the model for user review.
 Finally, this allows the model to output a shortlist of locations which display a spike or a sag with a degradation trend.
 The model also outputs a R^2 value to reflect the goodness of linear fit, and a crude estimate of when Alert C (deviation of 16mm or more in the positive of negative) would be exceeded at this rate.
 While not absolute or perfect, these metrics these give a general idea of the rate of degradation and the criticality of the problem, and on a more macro level the relevance of the model output.
 After various adjustments to the parameters with a correlation threshold of 0.8 and peak spacing of 4m, the model output 100 points (including positive and negative trends).
 As could be expected from a physical perspective, twice as many negative (i.e., sinking) trends than positive trends appeared, possibly due to settlement and rail traffic.
 This gives some credibility to the algorithm.